 Vehicle Registration must have:

-Contact City Clerks office at 507-328-2900.
-Vehicle registration will be needed for the new vehicle.
+- Contact the City Clerk's Office at 507-328-2900.
+The vehicle registration information will be needed for the new vehicle.

 In the City of Rochester, parking meters are enforced from 8:00 AM-5PM Monday-Friday, with the exception of the following days:

 • Memorial Day

 Information about how to report a malfunction is printed on all parking meters in the City.
 If a meter is not operating correctly, please notify the City Clerk’s Office at the time you first park and discover the malfunction.
 Call 507-328-2900 and be prepared to provide the specific meter number (NOT the zone number), a description of the issue, and your license plate number.

 If you already loaded money into the meter, you may remained parked for the duration of the meter time limit.
 The Clerk’s Office will send a parking technician to check on the meter, and if a malfunction is noted, any ticket issued to you will be voided.
 Tickets issued as the result of an unreported meter malfunction cannot be voided.

 Please note that issues with reloading additional time in excess of the posted time limits on a parking meter is not a malfunction.
 City ordinance requires you move your vehicle at least one block after the time limit on a meter expires.

 For general questions about your parking ticket (NOT to contest your ticket), please submit your question through the website.

 If you believe the citation was issued in error, you can request an administrative review of the citation by submitting an electronic review request form.
 Once this form is submitted online, it is reviewed by the Police Department and the City Clerk's Office.